 Understanding Shakespeare - Students will learn about the conventions of Shakespearean tragedies and comedies.
 Drawing on this knowledge, they will watch a Shakespeare play and consider how it conforms or challenges these conventions.

 Dickensian Writing - Students will study a collection of extracts from Dickens' novels, exploring how he crafts his characters and settings to comment on Victorian society while keeping his readers hooked!
 Students will use what they’ve learnt to inspire their own stories and hone their creative writing craft.

-‘Romeo and Juliet’ – Students begin Year 9 by diving into Shakespeare’s tragic tale of love and conflict.
-This collaborative media, drama and literature unit will allow them to explore a text in performance, develop their own interpretations and explore how filmmakers have taken Shakespeare’s words to the big screen.
+‘Romeo and Juliet’ – Students then have the opportunity to study one of the most famous plays of all time: Romeo and Juliet.
+This collaborative media, drama and literature unit will allow them to explore a text in performance, develop their own interpretations and also develop their ability to articulate their ideas through an academic style of writing.

-Contemporary Voices - This is an exciting new unit where students will read articles, essays, poems and short stories from powerful voices published today.
+Powerful Voices - This is an exciting unit where students will read articles, essays, poems and short stories from powerful voices published today.
 This unit will explore the relevance of language and literature in the 21st century and give students the opportunity to use their own voice.

 The power of spoken language – Students officially begin their English Language GCSE course: researching, writing and performing a speech on a topic of their choice.
 This will be assessed for their GCSE Spoken Language Endorsement.